Bringing Out The Best In Every Child

 The classes in Key Stage 1 have access to the resource area.
 The resource area is equipped with computers, a music and reading area, role play and interactive stations.
 This area provides the children with further opportunities to explore at first hand a variety of creative activities, including sculpturing, painting and weaving.
 The children also have the opportunity to make models out of various materials including mobilo and lego.

-Mrs Quinn and Mrs Hampton supports the teaching of the Year 1 classes.
+Mrs Quinn, Miss Hunter, Miss Reynolds and Miss Doherty support the teaching of the Year 1 classes.

-Mrs Embley and Mrs Uttley supports the Year 2 lessons by working with small groups of children.
+Mrs Embley and Mrs Uttley support the Year 2 lessons by working with small groups of children.

 To find out more about the curriculum the school is following please view these booklets